Wallace & Gromit in Project Zoo: Plot

 Wallace and Gromit gum up the machinery and Feathers uses an escape pod to flee, which they follow.
 After eventually finding Feathers and Archie, Feathers cuts the lights, allowing him to escape to the Polar exhibit.
 Eventually, Wallace soups up a pedalo boat with a turnip launcher.
 After obtaining Feathers' remote control, Wallace accidentally activates Feathers' submarine, forcing Gromit to destroy it and icebergs.

 Wallace and Gromit then find Feathers has created a Diamond-O-Matic to create diamonds, reminding Wallace of the D-Day poster.
 Archie accidentally gets sent into the machine, and Gromit must enter the machine and protect Archie from various threats such as fire and ice.
 They are able to rescue Archie and go to confront Feathers.
 In the final boss fight of the game, Wallace is imprisoned in a cell and Gromit must battle Feathers in a giant robot suit.
 Upon the robot being defeated, Wallace is freed from his cell and Feathers activates a rocket pack to escape.
 However, upon reaching the zoo entrance, Feathers is confronted by the parent animals before being caged by the elephants and dropping his diamond, which is swiftly picked up by Gromit.
 Wallace happily notes that Feathers will not be troubling them again in a hurry, with the penguin being back in his cell from the end of the Wrong Trousers.
 Photos shown during the credits show Archie celebrating his birthday with his mother at Wallace and Gromit's house.

 Development

 The game was announced in May 2002 for a 2003 release window on GameCube, PlayStation 2, Xbox and PC.

 Reception

 Wallace & Gromit in Project Zoo received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.

+Dr Leevil of BBC News, gave the game a score of 7 out of 10 and said: "All in all I would say that this game is beautiful to look at but generally not the most exciting.
+I did enjoy seeing Gromit doing some kung-fu moves though".